unitedastronomer/E1-572G-Hackintosh/README.md

 ## macOS Monterey - Sequoia

-Wi-Fi (Atheros) on Monterey (technically Mojave), and Graphics Acceleration (HD 4400) on Ventura are no longer natively supported by macOS.
+Wi-Fi (Atheros) on Monterey (actually Mojave), and Graphics Acceleration (HD 4400) on Ventura are no longer natively supported by macOS.
 It now requires you to apply root patches using [Opencore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher) to restore (partial) support.
-- Before installing macOS, save a copy of [OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher) in a USB Drive, and install the app after installing macOS.
+- Before installing macOS, save a copy of [OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher) in a USB Drive, then install the app after installing macOS.
-  - The Wi-Fi won't work, and the lack of graphics acceleration will crash the Safari browser — making it impossible to download anything within macOS.
 - On **macOS Sequoia**, connect through ethernet or Android USB tethering before running OCLP as it needs to obtain some required packages online.
 - If you can't use ethernet or USB tethering, OCLP will only install the Wi-Fi driver on first patch run to ensure you can connect to the internet.
 Root patching has to be ran again to install the rest of the required patches after internet connection is established.